epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **IRQ**: Interrupt Request.

-- **ICAP**: Internal Configuration Access Port, a module giving access to the FPGA configuration functionality built into Xilinx FPGAs ([https://www.xilinx.com/products/intellectual-property/axi_hwicap.html](https://www.xilinx.com/products/intellectual-property/axi_hwicap.html))
+- **ICAP**: Internal Configuration Access Port, a Vivado primitive giving access to the FPGA configuration functionality built into AMD-Xilinx FPGAs ([https://www.xilinx.com/products/intellectual-property/axi_hwicap.html](https://www.xilinx.com/products/intellectual-property/axi_hwicap.html))

 - **ISA**: Instruction Set Architecture.
 The Instruction Set Architecture is the part of the processor that is visible to the programmer.